aseel332/expense-manager/README.md

-# expense-manager
+# Expense Tracker

-<h1>One Place to sort out all your expenses</h1>
+## Overview

+**First self-project worked on individually**

+This project is a personal expense management web application designed to help users efficiently track and manage their spending habits.
+It allows users to create plans for a specific duration, monitor daily expenses, and categorize spending to gain insights into their financial behavior.
+The application provides a clean and accessible interface for managing and analyzing expenses over time.

+## Purpose and Workflow

-This website aims to help users sustain the amount they are willing to spend for a particular duration they set in their plan.
+- **Purpose**: Help users sustain the amount they are willing to spend for a given duration, while providing insights into spending patterns and overall financial health.

-Fetaure:
-Create, Update Specific details and delete plans
-Sort out expenses according to the percentage set up by users Accounts for the days users didn't spend anything and creates a rolled over amount database Categories the expense by accounting for the rolled over amount in to 3 Categories
-    Good Expense
-    Avg Expense
-    Bad Expense
-Gives a final score to the user by accountig for the categories of all the expenses Ability to add Expenses and delete them
-Get the analytics on the total limit to spend in a day for indvidual expense category and also get insights of thei daily expenses

-Benefits:
-Cleaner and easily acessible way to sort out your expense Susutaining the amount for the expenses over the whole time period

-Future Plans:
+- **Workflow**:
+  1. Users create, update, or delete spending plans for a specific period.
+  2. Expenses are added, deleted, and categorized according to percentages set by the user.
+  3. Days without spending are accounted for, creating a “rolled over” amount database.
+  4. Expenses are categorized into **Good**, **Average**, and **Bad** spending based on the rolled-over amounts.
+  5. A final score is generated based on the categories to provide a clear view of financial behavior.
+  6. Analytics and insights are provided for daily spending limits across individual categories.

+- **Future Plans**:
-Create a feedback algorithm to help users slove their bad expense habbits Include a direct API from payment apps to directly register Expenses Accounting for negative balance by utilizing the funds from othe categories
+  - Implement a feedback algorithm to help users correct bad expense habits.
+  - Integrate direct APIs from payment apps to automatically register expenses.
+  - Account for negative balances by utilizing funds from other categories.

+## Tech Stack

+- **React (JSX)**: For a dynamic and interactive frontend interface.
+- **Firebase**: Used for authentication, database storage, and real-time updates.
+- **LocalStorage**: Temporarily stores user data for offline functionality and quick access.
+- **Charting Library**: To visualize analytics and spending insights.

+## Disclaimer

+- This project was my first self-project, built individually, so some areas need improvement.
+- **Known issues / areas for improvement**:
+  - Exposing security keys in the frontend.
+  - Using LocalStorage for all data storage instead of secure backend storage.
+  - Optimizing data handling and workflow.
+- I am aware of these issues and actively working on improving them in future iterations.